wigy/chronicles_of_grunt/README.md

 ### Task: `todo`

 Display all remaining TODO-entries found from the source code.
+Additional argument `todo:die` causes the script end with an error, if any TODO-entries are found.

 ## License